aahawkes/powerMonitorSystem/README.md

 # powerMonitorSystem

-Monitors and records power delivered to an ultrasound transducuer during focused ultrasound (FUS) neuromodulation procedures, for both 40-second pulsed burst and event-based stimulations.
+Monitors and records power delivered to an ultrasound transducuer during focused ultrasound (FUS) neuromodulation procedures, for both short and long pulsed burst stimulations.
+Computes and compares expected power output values to recorded power output in real-time for simple visual tracking.
 This system was designed to be incorporated directly into into a FUS neuromodulation setup.
 To run this system in its raw state, minimal to no technological experience is required.
 The following steps are written for someone with minimal computer knowledge.
-Ideally, this system can be translated to other power monitoring applications, but the steps to do so are not included here.
-Please contact for technical support.
+This system was specifically designed to monitoring Event-based stimulations of 300 millisecond, and manually triggered 40-second pulsed stimulations.
+Ideally, this system can be translated to other power monitoring applications.
+We have not provided the exact steps to do so, but have described the methods and limitiation of this system to inform further applications.

-(Note: There are two versions of this code listed.
+(Note: There are also two versions of this code listed.
 The first version was designed for exclusively monitoring 40-second FUS stimulations; code for this system was developed in Jupyter Notebooks.
-Users of this original version requested the ability to run the script twice; the scripts named Run1 and Run2 meet this design parameter.
-Version two of this system was designed for monitoring **both** 40-second and event-based FUS stimulations.
-There is one script for monitoring 40-second stimlations (the code to monitor two cycles was condensed into one script) and one script for monitoring event-based stimulations (this script will run for an infinite number of FUS events, limited only by storage).
+Users of this original version requested the ability to monitor two consecutive stimulations; the scripts named Run1 and Run2 meet this design parameter.
+Version two of this system was designed for monitoring **both** of event-based based 300ms and manually-triggered 40s stimulations, with one script for each method.
+These scripts can be used for monitoring shorter and longer FUS stimulations relatively.
 Both scripts were developed in Spyder. **All the following instructions are exclusively on how to run version 2 of the program.**)

 # 1. System Setup